builders-garden/eco-checkout-spa/README.md

    - If invalid or empty, defaults to "USDC"

 2. `redirect`: URL to redirect after payment completion

    - Optional parameter
    - If not provided, defaults to an empty string

+3. `show-fees`: If set to "true", shows the fees to the user

+   - Optional parameter
+   - If not provided, the network fees aren't shown

 A URL requesting 5 USDC on Base and then redirecting to `www.google.com` (imagine it's the merchant website) looks like this: